calebjcourtney/emsi_open_skills/README.md

+# No Longer Maintained
+This library is no longer maintained and has been moved to a more comprehensive [python library here](https://github.com/calebjcourtney/EmsiApiPy)

 # Emsi Open Skills
 A python library for accessing Emsi's open skills library.
 Read here for more info on the open skills library: https://skills.emsidata.com/